Bentalha massacre

-A woman cries outside the Hospital, where the dead and wounded had been taken after a massacre.

 In the village of Bentalha (Arabic: بن طلحة), located 15 km (9.3 mi) south of Algiers, an incident occurred on the night of 22–23 September 1997, where a significant number of villagers were killed by armed guerrillas.
 According to Amnesty International, over 200 villagers were killed.
 Different sources have reported varying numbers of deaths, with estimates ranging from 85 (the initial official estimate) to 400 (The Economist) to 417 (independent sources).

 Background

 In 1997, Algeria experienced a violent civil conflict triggered by the cancellation of the 1992 elections, which were expected to be won by the Islamic Salvation Front (FIS).
 Bentalha, a town located a few kilometers south of Baraki (refer to the map), a satellite town of Algiers, had voted in favor of FIS in the elections.
 Initially, some of the town's residents supported the Islamist guerrilla groups that emerged after the cancellation of the elections and joined their ranks.
 The guerrillas in the area initially consisted of the revived Armed Islamic Movement (MIA) and various independent groups.
 Later, these groups were assimilated into the larger Armed Islamic Group (GIA) in 1994.
 The army maintained a significant presence in the area, with a post at the eastern entrance of the town, several roadblocks, and barracks on the north side of Baraki.
 The GIA also had a strong local presence and openly roamed the streets of Bentalha between 1994 and 1996, targeting individuals associated with the government.
 In June 1996, the government established a "Patriot" communal guard comprising approximately ten individuals in Bentalha.

 On 29 August 1997, a massacre known as the Rais massacre took place a few kilometers southeast of Bentalha, resulting in the deaths of approximately 200 people.
 Widespread rumors circulated that more massacres were imminent.
 In the ten days leading up to the event, residents reported hearing the howling of jackals (which are not native to the area) every night, and helicopters could be seen flying overhead on a daily basis.